 “How deprived the area you live in is makes much more difference to healthy life expectancy than to life expectancy.
 Not only is there a gradient in how long people live, but also in the proportion of their lives spent in good health” – as his graph shows:

 Exell argues that ill health is both a class and gender issue, although the gap between men and women is smaller than that for the richest and poorest residents overall.

 Averaging the figures, men and women come out with have a life expetancy of just over 76 years in the poorest areas, but over 84 years in the richest parts.
 The most deprived have 52 years of good health (68 per cent of their lives) while the richest have over 68 years (84 per cent of their lives).

 Those in the wealthiest areas (generally a fair mark of overall wealth) therefore live 16 years longer than the poorest, and will spend 16 per cent more of it without health problems.

 These figures clearly point to the need to reverse inequality, as noted yesterday on Left Foot Forward – sadly, the statistics seem to be getting worse.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.